 The LG S75Q is a 3.1.2 setup released in 2022.
 It's one of the manufacturer's high-end models for the year with Dolby Atmos support, alongside the LG S80QY and the LG S90QY.
 It uses built-in Meridian Technology to improve audio reproduction, and you can connect it to compatible LG TVs for TV Sound Mode Share.
 However, it only has two up-firing Atmos drivers compared to the 3.1.3 S80QY and the 5.1.3 S90QY, and it doesn't offer more premium features like AI Room Calibration to optimize the bar's sound based on your room's acoustics.

 The LG S75Q is decent for mixed usage.
 It's a pretty versatile bar with Dolby Atmos support, though its height performance is just okay overall.
 Out-of-the-box, it reproduces pretty clear and accurate dialogue, and its discrete center channel enhances the quality of voices in TV shows.
 It lacks low bass, though, so you don't feel the rumble in bass-heavy music or action-heavy movies.
-Surround sound is poor, though you can add on a wireless rear speaker kit separately to improve its performance.
+Surround sound isn't the best, either.

 The LG S75Q is good for dialogue-centric content like TV shows.
 It's a 3.1.2 setup, so it has a discrete center channel that helps reproduce dialogue clearly and accurately.
 You can use its 'Clear Voice' dialogue enhancement feature if you want, and there's also a Night Mode feature to balance out the volume level when you watch shows at night.
 Out-of-the-box, its balanced mid-range means voices are clear in the mix, though they're also a bit dark due to the recessed treble.